Author: Jacob Nordangård Publisher: Stiftelsen Pharos/Pharos Media Productions Date: To be published spring 2023 Pages: c 200, softcover, illustrated

-Author: Jacob Nordangård Publisher: Stiftelsen Pharos/Pharos Media Productions Date: To be published during 2022 Pages: 388, hardcover, illustrated, colour (EPUB version will be available in late August 2022)
+Author: Jacob Nordangård Publisher: Stiftelsen Pharos/Pharos Media Productions Date: To be published spring 2023 Pages: 388, hardcover, illustrated, colour

 "The phrase 'coup d'etat' most people probably associate with a sudden, violent takeover, with tanks around government buildings, arrests, purges of dissidents, takeover of media channels and so on.
 But that does not always have to happen.
 The coup plotters can also seize (totalitarian power without violence, in a completely legal way, with the consent of the people or even enthusiasm - even in a democracy.
 There can be many "existential" threats (terrorism, environmental degradation, climate threats, refugee crisis, pandemics) firmer and more centralized governance.
 Dominance does not need to be initiated in one fell swoop, it can creep up on us gradually.
 Once citizens discover what has happened, it may be too late to do anything about it.
 If that happens in an individual country, it is bad enough, when it happens at the supranational level, there is nowhere to flee and no one to seek help from.This is exactly what is happening in the midst of us, right here and right now.
 Jacob Nordangårds urgent book describes the process, reveal the methods, and identify the actors."